This is the LEGO Logo and the History Behind the Company

 Thousands of businesses have trusted LogoMyWay with their logo design.
 We have thousands of logo designers ready to work on your new logo.

 The first LEGO logo was introduced in 1934.
 It was a rather uninspiring design, though, with the words LOGO spelled out in an ordinary, black font.
-Over the years, the logo would undergo a number of iterations before the company settled on the logo we are now familiar with in 1972.
-Other than a brief touchup in 1998 to make the logo better suited for online display, this red, white, yellow and black logo has been the face of LEGO ever since.
+Over the years, the logo would undergo several iterations before the company settled on the logo we are now familiar within 1972.
+Other than a brief touchup in 1998 to make the logo better suited for online display, this red, white, yellow, and black logo has been the face of LEGO ever since.

 Design Elements of the LEGO LOGO